Celebration of Scholars 2026

 Celebration of Scholars Call for Submissions

-The annual Celebration of Scholars event at Northwest Missouri State University exists to showcase, inspire, and connect the scholarly, creative, and innovative achievements of our students and faculty.
-Rooted in our commitment to “Every Student, Every Day,” this campus-wide event highlights the diverse ways Bearcats learn, create, and lead—through research, applied knowledge, artistic expression, service, and innovation.
-By fostering curiosity, collaboration, and community engagement, the Celebration of Scholars showcase empowers students and faculty to share their work, build professional readiness, and contribute to a culture of excellence that defines Northwest.
+The annual Celebration of Scholars exists at Northwest to showcase, inspire and connect scholarly, creative and innovative achievements of students and faculty.
+Rooted in the University’s mission of focusing on “student success — every student, every day,” this campus-wide event highlights the diverse ways Bearcats learn, create and lead through research, applied knowledge, artistic expression, service and innovation.
+By fostering curiosity, collaboration and community engagement, the Celebration of Scholars empowers students and faculty to share their work, build professional readiness and contribute to a culture of excellence that defines Northwest.

 Submission Application Form

-Submissions for Fall 2025 are officially open!
-Get ready to share your work this spring.
-Students may apply directly, or faculty, staff, community partners and even peer students can nominate students to participate.
+Students may apply directly, or faculty, staff, community partners and peer students may nominate students to participate.

 The annual showcase gives the University community a chance to see the interesting work students are completing across disciplines, and it gives participating students an audience beyond the classroom.
-In past years, students have presented creative writing, original research, and analytical papers.
-They have also given speeches, conducted panel discussions, and displayed original works of art and visual summaries of their projects.
-They also have presented dramatic readings and played or analyzed music, and some have presented other original work or projects completed in class or during internships.
+In past years, students have presented creative writing, original research and analytical papers.
+They have given speeches, conducted panel discussions and displayed original works of art and visual summaries of their projects.
+They have presented dramatic readings and played or analyzed music, and some have presented other original work or projects completed in class or during internships.

-The selection committee is open to new and innovative approaches in what students want to present and how they would like to present it!
+The selection committee is open to new and innovative approaches in what students want to present and how they want to present it.

 2025-2026 Celebration of Scholars Planning and Selection Committee